linux-surface/kernel/Documentation/driver-api/surface_aggregator/clients/cdev.rst

 buffer (if its capacity allows it) and overwrite the length field with the actual size of the response, in bytes.

-Additionally, if the request has a response, this should be indicated via the request flags, as is done with in-kernel requests.
-Request flags can be set via the ``flags`` member and the values correspond to the values found in |ssam_request_flags|.
+Additionally, if the request has a response, this must be indicated via the request flags, as is done with in-kernel requests.
+Request flags can be set via the ``flags`` member and the values correspond to the values found in
+|ssam_cdev_request_flags|.

-Finally, the status of the request itself is returned in the ``status`` member (a negative value indicating failure).
-Note that failure indication of the IOCTL is separated from failure indication of the request: The IOCTL returns a negative status code if anything failed during setup of the request (``-EFAULT``) or if the provided argument or any of its fields are invalid (``-EINVAL``).
+Finally, the status of the request itself is returned in the ``status`` member (a negative errno value indicating failure).
+Note that failure indication of the IOCTL is separated from failure indication of the request:
+The IOCTL returns a negative status code if anything failed during setup of the request (``-EFAULT``) or if the provided argument or any of its fields are invalid (``-EINVAL``).
 In this case, the status value of the request argument may be set, providing more detail on what went wrong (e.g.
 ``-ENOMEM`` for out-of-memory), but this value may also be zero.
 The IOCTL will return with a zero status code in case the request has been set up,